Frequently Asked Questions

 What is the best way to get touch with you?

 Typically email is the most efficient.
 Even if we’re in the middle of a shuttle run, it’s pretty likely someone is able to take a look at the inbox and if it’s time sensitive, we can get back to you.
-If it’s extremely time sensitive, calling our office is generally a good bet - if you’re not able to get through, leave a message but also call again and we’ll know it’s probably important.
+If it’s extremely time sensitive, sending a text message is generally a good bet.

 What is there's an emergency on the river?

 If it’s a true emergency, call 911.
-Both Spring Green and Prairie Du Sac (the start and end point of our stretch of river) offer emergency river search and rescue services (this includes a hovercraft).
+Spring Green, Arena, and Prairie Du Sac (the start, middle, and end point of our stretch of river) offer emergency river search and rescue services (this includes a hovercraft).
 There is no charge for these services in an emergency.
 This is the best way to get help as soon as possible.

 The Wisconsin River is normally a calm river, but rapidly changing weather conditions and the sometimes rapidly rising water levels can lead to dangerous situations on the river.